GIP hero image

 • Paid for by the individual alone, without contributions from an employer

-• Usually covers a lower proportion of gross pre-incapacity earnings than GIP
+• Often covers a lower proportion of gross pre-incapacity earnings than GIP

 • The individual decides policy design such as deferred period, payout length and the age the policy stops providing cover to suit them